rich-newman/typescript-analyzer-eslint-prettier/docs/typeinformation.md

 ### Fixing with the Analyzer Flag

 - Go to Tools/Options/TypeScript Analyzer/`TypeScript: lint using tsconfig.json` and set it to True.
 Close the dialog.
 - Lint app.ts by rightclicking on it in Solution Explorer/Run TypeScript Analyzer (ESLint), or just save the file.
-You should see `{ double } = arith` underlined in red and the associated error be the @typescript-eslint/unbound-method error.
+You should see 'double' in `const { double } = arith` underlined in red and the associated error be the @typescript-eslint/unbound-method error.

 ### Fixing with a Configuration File